Dr. Levy is an integrative holistic medicine specialist. He is board certified in Internal Medicine (1989) and Integrative Holistic Medicine (2003).

 Dr. Levy has developed an extensive informal network with many other practitioners.
 If acupuncture, chiropractic, homeopathy, hypnotherapy, massage therapy, naturopathy, or a variety of other complementary modalities of treatment may be beneficial for an individual patient, names of practitioners, along with contact information will be provided.

 Dr. Levy is not a primary care practitioner.
 The office is not equipped to perform immunizations, EKG’s, ear rinses, or wound care.
 Dr. Levy does not hospitalize patients himself – this would need to be arranged by the patient’s primary care physician.
 Unless requested, preventive care issues such as cancer screening or screening blood work will not be addressed, as these important matters are the responsibility of the patient’s primary care physician.
 There is not an answering service, but voice mail is checked frequently and all calls are returned within a reasonable time.
-If Dr. Levy is unavailable, the message on his office phone will provide a contact phone number for a covering physician.
+If Dr. Levy is unavailable, the message on his personal cell phone will provide a contact phone number for a covering physician.

 Dr. Levy practices Integrative Medicine.
 A few of the tenets of Integrative Medicine are (1) recognition of the healing response as innate - the primary role of the practitioner is to remove any blocks to healing, (2) recognition of the importance of good nutrition, regular exercise, and other lifestyle factors in the achievement of optimal health, (3) recognition of the role of vitamins, minerals, herbs, and dietary supplements in the treatment of many health ailments, (4) recognition of the role of complementary practitioners such as naturopaths, chiropractors and acupuncturists in our health care system, and (5) recognition of the importance of education of the patient.
 Integrative Medicine encompasses the use of prescription medications when indicated; Dr. Levy is qualified to write prescriptions if requested by the patient.